English

 0x01

-6 1 State See the following table
+6 1 State See the following table.

-7 1 CRC8 Start from the header, add up all the bytes, and then divide the sum by 256 to get the remainder
+7 1 CRC8 Start from the header, add up all the bytes, and then divide the sum by 256 to get the remainder.

-Return value of state:
+Return value

-Get the real time (CMD: 0xE1)
+Get the current time (0xE1)

-The MCU returns the following command:
+The MCU returns the following data.

 0